The Binary Heap is a data structure that maintains a multiset of numbers by maintaining a complete binary tree.

 Top finds in time and space.

-Since the element in each vertex is greater than or equal to the element in its parent, it follows that the element in the root is .
+Since the element in each node is less than or equal to the element in its parent, the element in the root is .

 Pop updates to in time and space.

-- Swap the element in the root with the element in the last vertex.
+1. Swap the element in the root and the element in the last node.

 This algorithm solves the problem in time and space.